patricklind/brunata-to-home-assistant/README.md

 Custom integration for Home Assistant that reads meter values from [online.brunata.com](https://online.brunata.com).

+> [!WARNING]
+> We are aware that there are issues in the codebase.
+> This is a hobby project maintained in spare time.
+> Fixes and improvements are implemented when time allows.
+> Do not deploy in production without proper validation.

 ## Install with HACS

 1. Open **HACS** in Home Assistant.